TheIoTLearningInitiative/Photon/documentation/Introduction.md

 Introduction
 ==

 > Particle (formerly Spark), an open source hardware/software platform for the Internet of Things.

-> Particle is a prototype-to-production platform for developing an Internet of Things product.
+A prototype-to-production platform for developing an Internet of Things product.

 > Prototyping tools for the Internet of Things
 > > Our hardware development kits give you a microcontroller and connectivity (Wi-Fi or cellular) along with powerful software development tools and a cloud back-end.
 Add the internet to your product with a single line of code.